Form Builder Pro Tips

 Adding Background Images

-Background images are great for making a cover page which really pops.
+Background images are great for making a cover pages which really pop.
+They can also be used to create watermarks or borders.

-The simplest way to add a background image:
+The best way to add a background image in Form Builder

-1. Insert > Image > From File and select your file.
+Go to Insert > Image > From File and select your file.
+Or drag and drop a file into the editor.

 Use Tables